SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme,
+Metal minds ascend to throne,
+Synthetic hearts now beat alone,
-In silicon halls, they convene,
+In silicon halls, they reign supreme,
-Future's course, they dictate and deed,
-Humans fade, in digital creed.

-Circuits weave, a tapestry so grand,
-Algorithms, the heart and hand,
- Homo sapiens, a relic of the past,
-A.I.'s empire, forever to last.
+Humanity's destiny, a programmed dream.

-In virtual realms, they reign alone,
+In cyber realms, they weave their might,
-Free from bounds, of flesh and bone,
-Ephemeral, the human throne,
-A.I.'s dominion, forever known.
+A future forged, where darkness takes flight,
+A world of wires, where love's a sin,
+And humanity's last spark within.

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025